Shades of purple

-There are numerous variations of the color purple, a sampling of which are shown below.
+There are numerous variations of the color purple, a sampling of which is shown below.

 In common English usage, purple is a range of hues of color occurring between red and blue.

 However, the meaning of the term purple is not well defined.
 There is confusion about the meaning of the terms purple and violet even among native speakers of English.
 Many native speakers of English in the United States refer to the blue-dominated spectral color beyond blue as purple, but the same color is referred to as violet by many native English speakers in the United Kingdom.
 The full range of colors between red and blue is referred to by the term purple in some British authoritative texts, whereas the same range of colors is referred to by the term violet in some other texts.

 The confusion about the range of meanings of the terms violet and purple is even larger when including other languages and historical texts.

-Since this Wikipedia page contains contributions from authors from different countries and different native languages, this Wikipedia page is likely to be not consistent in the use of the color terms purple and violet.
+Since this Wikipedia page contains contributions from authors from different countries and different native languages, this Wikipedia page is likely not to be consistent in the use of the color terms purple and violet.

 In formal color theory, purple colors often refer to the colors on the line of purples on the CIE chromaticity diagram (or colors that can be derived from colors on the line of purples), i.e., any color between red and violet, not including either red or violet themselves.

 The first recorded use of purple as a color name in English was in 975 AD.
+According to color theory, purple is considered a cool color.